jfharris67/PyPoll_Challenge/README.md

 ## Election Audit Summary

-The script provided in this project can be used to audit other elections.
+The script provided in this project can be used for other elections.
 The script is based on a CSV file that contains three columns, Ballot ID, County, and Candidate.
-The script will read the CSV file, process the data then calculate various metrics that include the total number of votes cast, the percentage and number of votes won by each candidate, the total number of votes cast in each county, and the percentage of county votes from the total.
+The script will read a CSV file, process the data and show metrics which include the total number of votes, the percentage and number of votes each candidate received, the total number of votes for each county, and the percentage of county votes from the total.

-The script is flexible and could be used and modified for any election.
+The script is flexible and could be used for any election.
 The input file would need to be changed to reflect the ballots of the specific election.
 This would include the ballot ID, county, and candidates.

 The script could also be modified for use in local or state elections.
 For example, for a local election, the county column could be changed to include the city's districts.
 For state elections, the county column could be changed to include the state's counties.